anbox-cloud/discourse-docs/howto/stream/landing.rst

 The guides in this section describe how to use the Streaming Stack to implement specific streaming features in your application.

-See :ref:`Streaming Android Applications <exp_application-streaming>`
+See :ref:`exp_application-streaming`
 for an introduction to the Streaming Stack.

-For an introduction to the Streaming SDK, see :ref:`Anbox Streaming SDK <ref_sdks-streaming-sdk>`.
+For an introduction to the Streaming SDK, see :ref:`ref_sdks-streaming-sdk`.

 .. toctree::